open-s4c/dice/doc/design.md

 ## 3.1.
 What is Mempool?

-The Mempool is a custom memory management system that pre-allocates a chunk of memory at the start of the program’s execution.
+The Mempool is a custom memory management system that pre-allocates a chunk of memory at the start of the program's execution.
 This large block of memory is then used by all modules that require memory during their execution.